dancapellupo/featuring-data/README.md

   - The code automatically selects the type of plot based on the number of unique values of that feature.
-For up to 10 unique values in a numeric feature, and for all categorical features, a box plot with a swarm plot is generated.
-If there are more than 1,000 data points, then only a random selection of 1,000 points are plotted on the swarm plot (but the box plot is calculated based on all points).
+For up to 10 unique values in a numeric feature, and for all categorical features, a box plot with a scatter density plot (the points are artificially spread for visual purposes) overplotted is generated.
-  - For typical numeric features, a standard scatter plot is generated.
+  - For typical numeric features, a scatter density plot is generated.
+A color scale indicates how many overlapping points there are in a given location.

 ![Example visualizations of continuous and discrete variables](/tmp/housing_ames_example_feature_plots.png) *An example plot of a numeric/continuous variable versus a continuous target